March 7, 2013

 Actor says the next time we'll see Hulk will be in 'The Avengers 2'

 Mark Ruffalo has ended speculation that he is about to star in a standalone Hulk movie.
+A lot of folks have been asking about the Next Hulk.
+The next time you see my Hulk it will be in the Avengers2.
+No plans for stand alone.

 The actor made his debut as Dr Bruce Banner, a genius scientist who turns into a monster called The Hulk when angry, in last year's Marvel ensemble smash The Avengers.
 Ever since, rumours have circulated that The Hulk could get his own film franchise like Iron Man, Thor and Captain America.